Load balancing policies without feedback using timed replicas: System Model and Preliminaries

 \subsection{Server}

 We assume that each server has an infinite sized buffer where arriving job replicas can wait for service, on a first come first served (FCFS) basis.
-We let the random variable $W_{n,i}$ with distribution function $F: \R_+\to [0,1]$, denote the waiting time of the $n$th job at server~$i \in[N]$ experienced by an arriving job replica.
-Due to FCFS service, the random variable $W_{n,i}$ is also the effective workload present at server~$i$ that must be served before this replica can receive service.
+We let the random variable $W_{n,i}$ with distribution function $F: \R_+\to [0,1]$, denote the waiting time for the $n$th arriving job at server~$i \in[N]$.
+Due to FCFS service, the random variable $W_{n,i}$ is also the effective workload present at server~$i$ that must be served before $n$th job replica can receive service.
 An arriving replica is executed at a server~$i$ if its discard threshold $T$ is larger than the observed workload $W_{n,i}$, and is discarded otherwise.

 Each arriving job in the system results in a potential arrival at maximum $d$ randomly sampled queues.
-Depending on the $T$ and $W_{n,i},$ the job either receives service or is discarded.
+Depending on the discard threshold $T$ and waiting time $W_{n,i},$ the job either receives service or is discarded.
 If a replica is served, then it results in an actual arrival at the corresponding server queue.